How to Get Rid of Squirrels Humanely

 - Set your trap and check it frequently.

-For more squirrel trapping tips, read How to Trap Squirrels.
+For more squirrel trapping tips, read How to Trap Squirrels »Shop Traps »

 Applying a powerful squirrel repellent will help prevent destructive chewing and keep squirrels from approaching certain problem areas.

-- Spray liquid repellents onto surfaces like bird feeders, bulbs, and trees to keep squirrels off and prevent gnawing.
+- Spray liquid repellents onto surfaces like bird feeders, bulbs, trees, lawns and soil to keep squirrels off and prevent gnawing and digging.

 - Sprinkle granular repellents around the perimeter of structures, plants and gardens to prevent entry.

-To repel a squirrel, a repellent with a mode of action that works via irritation or is a taste-based repellent is best.
+To repel a squirrel, a repellent that works via irritation or a taste-based repellent is best.
 Additionally, because squirrels are so tenacious, it is strongly recommended to use both liquid and granular repellents to make your yard as uninviting as possible.

-For more repelling tips, read How to Repel Squirrels.
+For more repelling tips, read How to Repel Squirrels »Shop Repellents »

-Reinforce taste deterrents with electronic repellents, which use sudden bursts of water, noise and motion to frighten away approaching squirrels.
+Reinforce taste deterrents with electronic repellents, which use sudden bursts of water to frighten away approaching squirrels.
 These repellents are eco-friendly, versatile and can protect virtually any area around your property.
 For example:

 - Discreetly positioning an electronic repellent within a berry patch to prevent squirrels from stealing the fruit.